aspose-total/Aspose.Total-Products/total/en/java/conversion/xps-to-gif/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform XPS to GIF via Java" h2="On Premise Java API to Render XPS to GIF without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can convert XPS to GIF by using two simple steps.
-First you need to render XPS file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to GIF.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+Converting an XPS file to GIF can be done in two simple steps using the powerful Aspose.Total for Java package.
+The first step is to render the XPS file to DOC using Aspose.PDF for Java.
+This API is part of the Aspose.Total for Java package and provides a comprehensive set of features for manipulating PDF documents.
+After the XPS file has been rendered to DOC, the second step is to convert the DOC to GIF using Aspose.Words for Java.
+This API is also part of the Aspose.Total for Java package and provides a comprehensive set of features for manipulating Word documents.
+With these two APIs, you can easily convert XPS to GIF in just two steps.
+Aspose.Total for Java is a comprehensive package that provides a wide range of features for manipulating documents of various formats.
+It is an ideal solution for developers who need to convert XPS to GIF quickly and easily.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}